artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 Many of Ovid’s stories explain the origin of species (especially of birds), rivers, springs, and constellations.

-As an interesting note, the tale that Mercury tells Argus is about the rape of Syrinx; a commentator observed that rape is so common that the story was dull enough to put Argus to sleep (although his wand may have helped too).
+Note that the tale that Mercury tells Argus is about the rape of Syrinx; rape is so common that the story puts Argus to sleep (although his wand may have helped too).

 ## Book II